alxndrdiaz/alxndrdiaz.github.io/README.md

 Experience:

-1. Development of bioinformatics pipelines in Nextflow.
+1. Development of bioinformatics workflows in Nextflow.
 2. Genomics of fungi and bacteria for biotechnology applications.
 3. Detection of allergenic/toxin-related protein sequences in yeasts.
 4. Metagenomics applied to crop biotechnology.
-5. Bulk and single-cell transcriptomics (post-graduate research projects).
+5. Bulk and single-cell transcriptomics.

 Research interests and other stuff I would love to contribute to: